-- Done rather cruelly in Weiss Kreuz.
-Birman, one of Weiss' handlers, is captured and subjected to Mutilation Interrogation by La Mort.
-The boys are ordered to kill her before she cracks and tells them everything she knows; when they protest, Manx reminds them that they're killers, not rescuers.
+- In the Weiß Kreuz Dramatic Precious Drama CD, Birman is captured and subjected to Mutilation Interrogation by La Mort.
+Weiss is ordered to kill her before she cracks and tells them everything she knows; when they protest, Manx reminds them that they're killers, not rescuers.
 When they find her alive, they decide to rescue her anyway, and she asks Aya for the gun he carries as a backup weapon, saying grimly that she's still got one finger to pull a trigger with.
 Aya gives it to her, apparently thinking she wanted to help cover their escape, but she explains the trope and shoots herself instead.

 - Done at least twice in Fullmetal Alchemist.

 - First, Lan Fan when she is seriously injured by Bradley.
 Ling Yao manges to escape carrying her on his shoulder, but is being followed by Bradley and forced into a dead-end.
 She pleads for Ling to leave her so he can save himself, but Ling won't take shit like that.
 She ends up cutting off her own injured arm and using it to elude Bradley's tracking unit.

 - After he got paralyzed, Havoc tearfully begged Mustang to leave him, since he won't be much help for Mustang anymore in military.
 Mustang complies... so Havoc can recover and join him later.
 Like above examples, he proved his worth by smuggling weapons for Mustang and his men when the Promised Day is coming.